ahmed-marzook/Tenzies-Learning-React/README.md

 Learning React and created a basic Tenzies game access [here](https://ahmed-marzook.github.io/Tenzies-Learning-React/)

-## Deployment
+# Deployment Guide

-# Deploying Your Vite App to GitHub Pages

-Welcome!
-This guide will help you deploy your Vite application to GitHub Pages in just a few simple steps.
-GitHub Pages is a great free hosting solution that makes your app available at `https://<username>.github.io/<repository-name>`.
+This guide provides instructions for deploying your Vite application to GitHub Pages, both with and without a custom domain.
-Deployed to GitHub Pages using [vite-plugin-gh-pages](https://github.com/metonym/vite-plugin-gh-pages)

 ## Prerequisites